-[Comment: For dates and availability of material incorporated by reference in this rule, see paragraph (V) in rule 4501-21-01 of the Administrative Code.]
+[Comment: For dates and availability of material incorporated by reference in this rule, see paragraph ( A) in rule 4501-21- 17 of the Administrative Code.]

-(A) Each enterprise applying for adult remedial driving course or advanced juvenile program approval shall submit to the department a proposed curriculum.
-Each enterprise shall only use an approved curriculum.
-The curriculum shall be evaluated using criteria approved by the director which includes the student curriculum, instructor training curriculum, organizational information, curriculum and instructor certification or renewal system, minimum hours of training, and topics to be provided during instruction.
+(A) To obtain approval for a curriculum provider for the adult remedial driving course or the advanced juvenile program, a representative of the curriculum provider shall submit to the department a proposed curriculum.
+The curriculum shall be evaluated using criteria approved by the director which includes the student curriculum, instructor training curriculum, organizational information, curriculum and instructor certification and renewal system, minimum hours of training, and topics to be provided during instruction.
 The approval criteria provided by the department are available on the driver training web page at http://www.drivertraining.ohio.gov/schools.htm.

 (B) The adult remedial driving course curriculum shall include a minimum of eight hours of instruction.
 A minimum of twenty-five per cent of the curriculum shall be devoted to instruction on driver attitude and a minimum of twenty-five per cent of instruction time shall be devoted to the area of alcohol and drugs and the operation of motor vehicles.